Skip to main content

 A contractor for the last decade, she has worked on large national projects for NZ Post and the Ministry of Education.

-Teresa’s passion is collaborating within the not-for-profit sector and she has worked with HELP Auckland, Presbyterian Support Northern and several smaller youth-based trusts.
+Teresa’s passion is collaborating within the not-for-profit sector.
+She has worked with HELP Auckland, Presbyterian Support Northern and several smaller youth-based trusts.

 Teresa is the co-chair of the Pacific Rainbow Games Trust, an organisation hosting an LGBTQI+ multi-sport event in Tāmaki Makaurau in 2024 (Rainbow Games Tāmaki Makaurau Auckland).